ai2cm/fv3gfs-fortran/README.md

 ## Step 2: Install fv3config

+FV3 expects to be run within a certain directory structure, which we call a "run directory".
+These can be prepared using the [fv3config](https://github.com/ai2cm/fv3config).

+This tool can be installed using `pip install fv3config`.
+To use versions that are guaranteed to work, we provide a `requirements.txt`, that you can use as follows:

 ```bash
 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```

-will download required dependencies for running tests and using fv3config.
-You can also manually install the fv3config package.
+This command will download required dependencies for running tests and using fv3config.

 In order to use `run_docker.sh` below, you will also need to set the fv3config cache directory using